Coconut oil has received a lot of attention in recent years.

-4. Liau KM, et al. "An open-label pilot study to assess the efficacy and safety of virgin coconut oil in reducing visceral adiposity."
-International Scholarly Research Notices Pharmacology, 2011.
+4. Liau KM, et al. "" International Scholarly Research Notices Pharmacology, 2011.

 Twenty overweight or obese people consumed 10 ml of virgin coconut oil three times per day before meals for four weeks, for a total of 30 ml (2 tablespoons) per day.
 They were instructed to follow their usual diets and exercise routines.